 THE FASCINATION WITH BLUE COLORS & WHY PEOPLE LOVE BLUE

 Designers know this, too.
 Most of their clients will choose blue for logos, because blue suggests honesty and loyalty.
-Let’s dive into the symbolism of blue and why so many people choose it.
+Let’s dive into the symbolism of blue and why so many people love it.

 Here’s my theory:

-My hypothesis starts from that big thing above us, called sky.
+My hypothesis starts from that big firmament above us.
 It is, by far, the most prevalent natural occurrence anywhere you would turn your head around.
-Unless you live underground like a mole and never popped your head above the surface, the sky will always be half of the big panoramic view in which you navigate every day (the other half is the earth beneath your feet, with all its happenings).
+Unless you live underground like a mole, the sky will always be half of the big panoramic view in which you navigate every day (the other half being the earth beneath your feet).

-So, if the sky is blue (well, most of the time, depending on the weather), and you catch a glimpse of it above your head on a daily basis, that’s a damn good reason to like blue.
+So, if the sky is blue (well, most of the time, depending on the weather), and you catch a glimpse of it on a daily basis, I believe that’s a pretty good reason to prefer blue.
 (Familiarity leads to preference).
-And I’m not just talking about nowadays.
-This blue sky has been going on for… as long as Earth has been around, like, um, 4.5 billion years I guess.
-So I’m assuming humanity has learned to associate the sky with blue and freedom and supernatural and transcendent since ancient times.
+Humans learned to associate the sky with blue, freedom, supernatural and transcendent since ancient times.

 Can you see blue if you don’t have a word for it, though?

-Yeah, like I said, I’m assuming we associate blue with sky and freedom and I’m assuming that’s what people have been doing for millennia.
-But here comes a story that will turn my theory and your expectations upside down.
+Here comes a story that will turn my previous theory and your expectations upside down.
 This really cool Radiolab episode talks about several studies on how ancient people saw the colors around them.

 Long story short, ancient languages did not have a word for “blue”.
-Not Greek (Homer describes the “wine-dark sea” in Odyssey), not Chinese, not Hindu (Vedic hymns talk incessantly about the skies, but no mention of blue…), not Hebrew, not Japanese, and so on.
+Neither the Greek (Homer describes the “wine-dark sea” in Odyssey), nor the Chinese, nor the Hindu (Vedic hymns talk incessantly about the skies, but no mention of blue…), nor the Hebrew, nor the Japanese, and so on.
 Everywhere you would look, the ancient texts described purple, red, black… but not blue.
 Except… the Egyptians, because they actually had developed a method for producing a blue pigment, through some really cool chemical reactions involving the most ubiquitous material they could get: the sand (more on this in my next post about blue).
 So the Egyptians did have a word for blue.

 The verdict is still out there.